 Less runny nose

-Elizabeth had a constantly snotty face before she had her adenoids and tonsils out.
+Talking of noses, Elizabeth had a constantly snotty face before she had her adenoids and tonsils out.
 We went through a lot of tissues, and she often had a sore spot around her nose and cheeks.
+Her nose was continually blocked.

-Now, although she still occasionally has a runny nose, I think that its so much better.
+Now, although she still occasionally has a runny nose, I think that it’s so much better.
+She also seems to suffer less colds, probably because she has less mucus to pick up infections with.

 No colds – yet

 She hasn’t had a cold – yet.
 At this time of year there are so many bugs going around that I am amazed she has not had anything yet.
 I think the constant runny blocked up nose didn’t help.
 In fact, I think it used to act as an ideal harbour attracting bugs into her system.
 No wonder she used to get everything going.
-Hopefully she will get a lot less bugs this year.
+Hopefully she will get a lot less bugs as we go forwards too.

 We are also using a lot less calpol.
 Which can only be good considering she hates taking it!